SEA-ME/ME_Airport-Experience/README.md

 Digital technologies have played a significant role in enabling multi-modal mobility and have revolutionized the way people plan and book their transportation options.
 By using digital platforms, customers can access real-time information about different modes of transportation, such as schedules, routes, and availability, all in one place.

 Furthermore, digital platforms have made it possible for different companies to cooperate and integrate their services to provide a seamless multi-modal transportation experience to customers.
-For example, a customer may use a single app to book a ride-sharing service to a train station, take a train to their destination, and then use a bike-sharing service to reach their final destination.
+For example, a customer may use a single app to book a ride-sharing service to a airport, take a plane to their destination, and then use a car-sharing service to reach their final destination.

 However, this level of cooperation between different companies requires careful coordination and integration of digital technologies.
 Companies need to work together to ensure that their services are interoperable and can seamlessly connect with each other.
 This includes developing common standards for data sharing, payment systems, and customer information management.

-This training document will explore the concept of cooperation between different companies using digital technologies for multi-modal mobility in more detail using the integration of a trips planning app, a car sharing company and a semi-autonomous vehicle.
+This project will explore the concept of cooperation between different companies using digital technologies for multi-modal mobility in more detail using the integration of a trips planning app, a car sharing company and a semi-autonomous vehicle.

  By the end of the project, students will have a better understanding of how digital technologies are enabling cooperation between different companies to provide a more convenient and sustainable multi-modal transportation experience to customers.

 # Customer Scenario

-We will create this project based on a near-future  scenario based on a customer **Persona**.
+We will create this project based on a near-future  scenario based on a customer **Persona** called Andrea.

 *Andrea is a business owner and frequent flyer member.
 Andrea travels at least once a month for work.
-Most of these trips are for a short duration.
+Most of these trips are for a short duration.*
-Andrea is a member of a premium subscription-based car service with a fixed monthly  payment.
-As an add-on package, Andrea can also use courtesy vehicles in other cities.*
+*Andrea is a member of a premium subscription-based car service with a fixed monthly  payment.
+As an add-on package, Andrea can also use rental vehicles in other cities for an additional fee.*

+## Scenario Description

+<video src="video/airport_experience.mp4" controls ></video>

 | Title	| Description	| Notes |
 |-------|-------------|-------|